vipankumar87/symfony2-on-pagodabox/guides/Symfony 2.3.x on PagodaBox.md

 ```

-To recap, when running composer install/update `paramters.yml.dist` is used to provide default values for `paramters.yml` — if parameters.yml already has a value, the default is ignored.
-Since we already ran the install scripts (composer create-project) our paramters.yml
+To recap, when running composer install/update `paramters.yml.dist` is used to provide default values for `paramters.yml` — if parameters.yml already has a key/value the script will not overwrite it.

 The values marked with percentage signs `%` are <a href="http://symfony.com/doc/current/cookbook/configuration/external_parameters.html" target="_new">environment variables</a> which will be explained in detail next.

 ## Local Environment Variables

-With paramters.yml depending on environments vars each developer and runtime needs to implement different credentials for databases (etc).
+Now paramters.yml depends on environments vars, which need to create.
 Generally the CLI and Apache need independent methods of setting these variables.

 ### For your shell: envars.sh